 When the wrong people are on the Advisory Board the result is usually bad chemistry and bad decisions.
 Often friends and other family members are chosen for personal or political reasons.
 Because of bad choices, full and open dialog is often obstructed.
 The poor selection of advisory board participants generally ensures the advice the board will provide is mediocre at best.
 Having the right people on the Advisory Board coupled with a formal structure is probably a good way to enhance the success of the family business.

-Although some family business owners consider start with selecting their Advisory Board from their so-called “Big Four” advisors; your accountant, banker, insurance agent and attorney.
+Although some family business owners consider starting with selecting their Advisory Board from their so-called “Big Four” advisors; your accountant, banker, insurance agent, and attorney.
 Successful family business owners and board members however disagree with this approach for a number of reasons.
 These professional service providers are or should be available to the owners on a daily basis.
-Their involvement and thought process is typically in the business, not on the business.
+Their involvement and thought process are typically in the business, not in the business.
 They may be great at their jobs, but may not be strategic thinkers; they may not want to speak the brutal truth to owners who employ their businesses.